-On December 5th, at 11:55AM Jack Williams joined our family.
-After months and months of wondering what he'd look like and what type of little boy he'd be, we finally got to met him.
-He is absolutely everything we could have ever hoped for.
+On December 5th, at 11:55AM Jack Williams joined my little family.
+After months and months of wondering what he'd look like and what type of little boy he'd be, I finally got to met him.
+He is absolutely everything I could have ever hoped for.

-I was scheduled for an induction at 8:00AM on Monday, December 4th, when I turned exactly 39 weeks pregnant.
-I tossed around alllll night long, and finally got up at 6AM, showered, and packed up the rest of my stuff so I could be completely done by the time Piper woke up (I wanted to soak up some last cuddles with her before we left).
-I forced down some eggs and avocado for breakfast because I knew I wouldn't be able to eat anything once I got there, but my stomach was in knots with nerves, excitement, and anticipation for the whole ordeal.
+I was scheduled for an induction at 8:00AM on Monday, December 4th, when I turned 39 weeks pregnant.
+I tossed around alllllllll night long, and finally just got up at 6AM, showered, and packed up the rest of my stuff so I could be completely done by the time Piper woke up (I wanted to soak up some last cuddles with her before we left).
+I forced down some breakfast because I knew I wouldn't be able to eat anything once I got there, but my stomach was in knots with nerves, excitement, and anticipation for the whole ordeal.

-I'm not sure if the nurse doing my IV was new or what, but she tried putting the IV in reeeeally slowly (while jiggling it around), then pulled it out slightly, then shoved it back in, and repeated that process 3x before moving onto another spot and starting all over again.
+I'm not sure if the nurse doing my IV was new or what, but she tried putting the IV in reeeeally slowly (while jiggling it around), then pulled it out a bit, then shoved it back in, and repeated that process 3x before moving onto another spot and starting all over again.
 I'm usually just fine with needles (hello, I have to give myself shots in the stomach every day), but my eye sight started going all blurry and I kept telling them I couldn't see anything.
 I then felt like I was going to throw up, and they told me I was fine and to lay back.
-The next thing I knew there were tons of doctors and nurses in the room and there was throw up on me.
-I was so confused because to me it was one second to the next.
-Apparently after I said I was going to throw up my eyes rolled into the back of my head, I seized a little, and passed out for about 15 seconds, and then woke up asking where the throw up came from ha.
+The next thing I knew there were tons of doctors and nurses in the room, and I was so confused because to me it was one second to the next.
+Apparently after I said I was going to throw up I passed out for about, and then woke up asking what everyone was doing in the room ha.
 I've never passed out before, so it was really bizarre.
-My blood pressure suddenly dropped to 60/40, which is why I passed out, so they had to run an EKG, a chest x-ray, and some blood tests to make sure there wasn't anything else going on.
+My blood pressure dropped to 60/40, which is why I passed out, so they had to run an EKG, a chest x-ray, and some blood tests to make sure there wasn't anything else going on.

-Once all the tests came back fine, and my blood pressure returned to normal, they fiiiiinally started the pitocin (the labour induction medication) at 12:00PM.
+Once all the tests came back fine, and my blood pressure went back to normal, they fiiiiinally started the pitocin (the labour induction medication) at 12:00PM.
 Every 30 minutes or so they would come in to increase the dosage slightly.
 The goal was to basically make the contractions painful.
-Excellent haha.
-Around 5PM they had been consistently painful, so they checked me, and you guessed it, I was still at 3cm.
-SO.FRUSTRATING!
+Great haha.
+Around 5PM they had been consistently more painful, so they checked me, and you guessed it, I was still at 3cm.
+Soooo frustrating.
 My doctor was going to break my water, but since I hadn't progressed at all, and baby hadn't dropped anymore, she didn't want to risk anything, and decided to wait.

-Jordan and I walked around the L&D floor, I did lots of squats and walking lunges haha, I bounced on a birthing ball, and watched soooo much Netflix.
+We walked around the L&D floor, I did 100s of squats and walking lunges haha, I bounced on a birthing ball, and watched soooo much Netflix.
 The contractions actually stopped being painful, despite having them consistently, but my doctor ordered the nurses not to up the dosage anymore because they were still coming frequently, and she didn't want to put extra pressure on me or baby Jack.
-Inductions just take a lot longer, and you have to be patient (which we're not haha).
+Inductions just take a lot longer, are more painful, and you have to be patient (which I’m not haha).
 It was a very slow and boring day as we were just waiting for my body to kick into gear and "officially" go into labour.

-Around 1AM I felt a lot of pain with each contraction again (which was a good thing!), they checked me at 2:30AM and I was only at 3.5cm haha (but 70% effaced now).
-One of the nurses got me a peanut stability ball to put in between my legs while I laid on my side, which helps open up the hips for the baby to descend.
+Around 1AM I felt a lot of pain with each contraction again (which was a good thing!), they checked me at 2:30AM and I was only at 3.5cm haha (buuut 70% effaced now).
+One of the nurses got me a peanut stability ball to put in between my legs while I laid on my side, which opens up the hips and helps the baby descend.
 They did the same thing when I was in labour with Piper too, and while it looks quite strange, it's actually rather comfy!

 Contractions were getting more and more painful, so at 4AM I decided to finally get the epidural so I could be more comfortable and get some rest.
 Once it kicked in, I was able to sleep and IT WAS THE BEST SLEEP I'VE HAD IN MONTHS!
 My whole body finally felt relaxed and I just felt so good.